Chaitanya674/CodeFlow/README.md

 ## 📂 Project Structure

--   `tools/agent.py`: Defines the agents (Chat, Repo, Flow Creator, Confluence) and the main application entry point.
+-   `tools/agent.py`: Defines the agents (Chat, Repo, Flow Creator, Confluence etc.) and the main application entry point.
--   `tools/tools.py`: Implements the tools for GitHub, Confluence, and diagram generation.
+-   `tools/tools.py`: Implements the tools for GitHub, Confluence, and diagram generation etc.
 -   `tools/config.py`: Handles configuration and environment variables.
 -   `tools/prompts.py`: Contains the system instructions and prompts for each agent.
 -   `agents/`: (Directory for additional agent modules).